You will normally be expected to hold at least a Second Class Honours degree or equivalent in an appropriate discipline.

 MSc Data Networks and Security provides opportunities for you to engage in the design and implementation of secured and optimized communication network solutions, including SDN (Software Defined Networks) and wireless technologies.

-This will be achieved by industry-led, research-informed, practice-based teaching and learning.
-Using industry-standard resources, you will apply the skills and knowledge gained to real-life project scenarios across industry, commerce and public sector.
+The course is delivered through industry-led, research-informed, practice-based teaching and learning.
+Using industry-standard resources, you will apply the skills and knowledge gained to real-life project scenarios across industry, commerce and the public sector.

-The course will encompass requirements capture, network design, evaluation, securing and optimisation, ranging from hardware configuration to protocol analysis and software definition.
-The programme will include research and scholarly activity in order to incorporate the latest thinking into the proposed solution.
+The programme of study includes areas such as requirements capture, network design, evaluation, securing and optimisation, ranging from hardware configuration to protocol analysis and software definition.
+The programme includes research and scholarly activity in order to incorporate the latest thinking into the proposed solution.